MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 3. Open your Notification center to see the alert details.

    :::image type="content" source="media/end-user-alerts/power-bi-notifications.png" alt-text="Screenshot showing the Notification center, with the notification icon called out and a few notifications visible.":::

 ## Managing alerts

-There are many ways to manage your alerts: from the dashboard tile itself, from the Power BI Settings menu, on an individual tile in the [Power BI mobile app on the iPhone](mobile/mobile-set-data-alerts-in-the-mobile-apps.md) or in the [Power BI mobile app for Windows 10](mobile/mobile-set-data-alerts-in-the-mobile-apps.md).
+There are many ways to manage your alerts: from the dashboard tile itself, from the Power BI Settings menu, on an individual tile in the [Power BI mobile app on the iPhone,](mobile/mobile-set-data-alerts-in-the-mobile-apps.md) or in the [Power BI mobile app for Windows 10](mobile/mobile-set-data-alerts-in-the-mobile-apps.md).

 ### From the tile itself

-1. If you need to change or remove an alert for a tile, re-open the **Manage alerts** window by selecting the alert icon :::image type="icon" source="media/end-user-alerts/power-bi-alert-icon.png":::.
+1. If you need to change or remove an alert for a tile, re-open the **Manage alerts** window.
 All the alerts that you've set for that tile are displayed.

    :::image type="content" source="media/end-user-alerts/power-bi-manage-alert.png" alt-text="Screenshot showing the Manage alerts window, with the Alert for Market Share alert visible.":::
 2. To modify an alert, select the arrow to the left of the alert name.